The Marie Walsh Clock Fund

 The terms of the agreement, with the city and The Community Foundation, provide for its permanent display in the city’s official reception area, the Ludlow Room, at Saint John City Hall.
 John Rogerson’s original concept has been taken to completion.

 In order to ensure its security and preservation, Mr. Walsh has established a fund of $25,000 with The Greater Saint John Community Foundation.
 It provides for the clock’s proper maintenance and ongoing public enjoyment of it as a fitting part of our community’s heritage as the only known artifact dating from the City’s centennial.
 Any earnings from the permanent fund not required for the clock, is used for the ongoing charitable work of the Community Foundation and to improve the quality of life of the citizens of Greater Saint John.
-Mr. Walsh’s gift has been matched with a gift of $12,500 from the T.R.
+The Board of Directors of The Foundation is deeply appreciative of Mr. Walsh’s generosity to his community.
+The Board is grateful this gift has been matched with a gift of $12,500 from the T.R.
 Meighen Foundation’s Community Advancement New Brunswick program.
 It was augmented by a bequest from Mr. Walsh to the Foundation’s Community Fund when he passed away in 2006.

 The Foundation gratefully acknowledges the following for their assistance in the research and cooperation needed to complete this act of community philanthropy: Gregory Walsh, Gerald McMackin, Q.C., former Mayor Shirley McAlary, Archdeacon Arthur Gregg, David Goss, Kevin Bond, The Saint John Free Public Library, The St. Andrew’s Society, The Masonic Grand Lodge of NB and The New Brunswick Museum.
 The Foundation recognizes the ongoing cooperation of the staff of the City of Saint John and Mayors, present and future.